 ἐπηρώτα: IAI 3s, ἐπερωτάω, 1) to accost one with an enquiry, put a question to, enquiry of, ask, interrogate

 διελογίζεσθε: IMI 2p, διαλογίζομαι, 1) to bring together different reasons, to reckon up the reasons, to reason, revolve in one's mind, deliberate

 1. Like last week, I feel that “interrogate” is a better translation of ἐπερωτάω than simply “ask.”

 34οἱ δὲ ἐσιώπων, πρὸς ἀλλήλους γὰρ διελέχθησανἐν τῇ ὁδῷ τίς μείζων.

 But they were being silent, for they were discussing with each other along the road who [is] greatest.

 ἐσιώπων: IAI 3p, σιωπάω, 1) to be silent, hold one's peace

 διελέχθησαν: API 3p, διαλέγομαι, 1) to think different things with one's self, mingle thought with thought 1a) to ponder, revolve in mind 2) to converse, discourse with one, argue, discuss

-The content of the argument is not very well given in this verse.
+2. The content of the argument is not very well given in this verse.
 The phrase τίς μείζων has no verb, just a pronoun and an adjective.
-It could be an indefinite article with an adjective “Who [is the] greatest” or something else.
-It might be that they were discussing “What is greatness,” or something like that.
-Most translations go with “who [is] the greatest” because of the next verse begins, “Whoever would be great among you …” I’m not sure that is a decisive clue.
+It could be “Who [is the] greatest” or something like “What [is] greatness.”
+Most translations go with “who [is] the greatest” because the next verse begins, “Whoever would be great among you …” I’m not sure that is a decisive clue.